-Tips for Iceland How long do I need to Explore Iceland?
+How Long do I need to visit the Best of Iceland?

 You can have as short as a few days, or if you are lucky have a few weeks.

-During your planning trip to Iceland, first, you will need to decide how many days you have to explore, and what are your main interested.
+During your planning trip to Iceland, first, you will need to decide how many days you have to explore, and what are your main interests.

 Below you can have an overview of Iceland’s main regions and things to expect to explore in each area.

-Here you can find some of the most visited attractions in Iceland, including waterfalls, icebergs and the landscape driving along the South Coast is incredible.
+Here you can find some of the most visited attractions in Iceland, including waterfalls, and icebergs, and the landscape driving along the South Coast is incredible.

-Known as “small Iceland”; this fascinating geological region offers the real taste of Iceland: Glacier, volcanoes, waterfalls, fjords and much more…
+Known as “small Iceland”; this fascinating geological region offers the real taste of Iceland: glaciers, volcanoes, waterfalls, fjords, and much more…

 This is the most visited region in Iceland, the area around Reykjavik.
 Visit geothermal areas, geysers, waterfalls, and the famous Blue Lagoon